 Your baby's development in the 21st week of pregnancy

-The concretization phase begins: The basic development of your baby is complete – from now on it mainly needs to grow and build up fat reserves.
-In addition, other organs begin to take on their functions.
-Thus, the fetus's liver and spleen begin producing in week 21 of pregnancy white blood cells (leukocytes), which are important for later immune defense.
-Your baby's kidneys now produce the amniotic fluid on their own, taking this task over from the placenta.
+The concretization phase begins: Die grundsätzliche Entwicklung eures Babys ist abgeschlossen – ab jetzt muss es vor allem grow and build up fat reserves.
+In addition, further organs begin to take on their functions.
+Thus, the fetus's liver and spleen begin producing in the 21st week of pregnancy white blood cells (leukocytes), which are important for later immune defense.
+Your baby's kidneys now produce the amniotic fluid on their own and thus relieve the placenta of this task.

-Regular sleep and wake rhythm: In the 21st week of pregnancy, your baby already has a somewhat regular sleep-wake cycle developed.
-Depending on how much you feel the fetus in your belly, you quickly notice when it is taking a nap or actively kicking around in mom's belly.
+Regular sleep and wake rhythm: In the 21st week of pregnancy your baby already has a fairly regular sleep-wake cycle developed.
+Depending on how strongly you feel the fetus in your belly, you will quickly notice when it is taking a little nap or actively wriggling around in mom's belly.

 The brain continues to develop: The development of the brain began already in the first trimester.
-In week 21 of pregnancy, the first grooves slowly form, which later form the typical structure.
-With the development of the brain, the sensory perceptions of your child further: It listens for sounds and voices, perceives changes in light and feels its own body.
+In week 21, the first grooves, which later make up the typical structure.
+With the development of the brain, the your child's sensory perceptions further: It listens to sounds and voices, perceives changes in light and feels its own body.

-Fast heartbeat: Your baby's heart and circulatory system are fully developed and very active in week 21 of pregnancy.
-You probably listened to the rapid, forceful beating at your last medical examination?
-The fetus's heart beats about twice as fast as yours and is partially somewhat irregular – all perfectly normal for the 6th month of pregnancy.
+Fast heartbeat: Your baby's heart and circulatory system are fully developed and very active in the 21st week of pregnancy.
+You surely listened to the rapid, forceful beating at your last medical check-up?
+The fetus's heart about twice as fast as yours and is partly somewhat irregular – all perfectly normal for the 6th month of pregnancy.

-The fetus is growing and thriving, which becomes increasingly apparent on the ultrasound.
-Your baby is now between 25 and 27 cm (crown-to-heel length) in size.
-This corresponds roughly to the size of a banana.
-In addition, it has a proud weight of 280 to 350 grams on the scale.
-Due to your child's enormous growth spurt, it no longer fits completely on one ultrasound image.
+The fetus is growing and thriving, which is becoming increasingly evident on the ultrasound.
+Your baby is now between 25 and 27 cm (crown-to-heel length) long.
+That corresponds approximately to the size of a banana.
+In addition, it has a proud weight of 280 bis 350 Gramm on the scale.
+Due to your child's enormous growth spurt, it no longer fits entirely on ein the ultrasound image.
 Therefore your gynecologist determines several reference measurements such as the length of the femur, the abdominal circumference, or the head diameter.
-From this they determine the fetus's weight and size.
-In addition, the fetal heartbeat can be clearly heard with a fetal Doppler.
+From this, your doctor determines the fetus's weight and size.
+In addition, the fetus's heartbeat can be clearly heard with a fetal Doppler.
 This moment is always something very special for you as parents.

 Physical changes – what happens to the mother in week 21 of pregnancy?